ViaVersion/ViaFabricPlus/README.md

 4. Open the folder as a Gradle project in your preferred IDE.
 5. Run the mod.

-### Tip for developing Addons: the installAddons task automatically copies all built Addons to the run/mods folder of the main project

 ## Values
 Values are optional settings that can turn fixes on and off, originally they were used for debugging<br>
 ![](/image/values.png)

 ## Addon-API
-For ViaFabricPlus-Visual and other future addons an AddonAPI has been developed to make it easier to access ViaFabricPlus, <br>
-to make a ViaFabricPlus addon you just have to implement the ViaFabricPlusAddon interface in your main class:
+To make a ViaFabricPlus addon you just have to implement the ViaFabricPlusAddon interface in your main class:
 ```java
 package net.example;